aho-opensource/homepage/docs/software.md

 The missing package manager for macOS.

 #### [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install)
 Use Linux inside Windows.
-Works as a package manager for CLI software on Windows.
+Works as a package manager for CLI software on Windows. ([MSYS2](https://www.msys2.org/) can also be considered, as an alternative to WSL)

 #### [Linux](https://distrochooser.de/)
 Linux :simple-linux: